Physician Scientist Training Program

 Candidates must apply to the Anatomic or Clinical Pathology Residency program at WUSM through the ERAS (Electronic Residency Application System) and should be registered through the NRMP (National Residency Matching Program).
 Applicants for the combined Anatomic and Neuropathology residency program may also apply for admission to the PSTP, but applicants for the combined Anatomic and Clinical Pathology Program are not eligible.

-Those interested in applying for the PSTP are encouraged to contact the Clinical Pathology Residency Director, Dr. Brenda Grossman or the Anatomic Pathology Residency Program Director, Dr. Hannah Krigman.
-Applicants are also encouraged to contact one of the directors of the PSTP, Dr. Jacqueline Payton (CP) or Dr. Thad Stappenbeck (AP), to express interest and obtain additional information about the program.
-These contacts should be made as early as possible; it is not necessary that the ERAS application be complete prior to contacting the directors.
+Those interested in applying for the PSTP are encouraged to contact the Pathology Residency Director, Dr. Neil Anderson.
+Applicants are also encouraged to contact one of the Co-Directors of the PSTP, Dr. Jacqueline Payton or Dr. Nima Mosammaparast to express interest and obtain additional information about the program.
+These contacts should be made as early as possible; it is not necessary that the ERAS applications be complete prior to contacting the directors.

 In addition to the ERAS application, candidates should submit a CV, a one-page description of research accomplishments, and a one-page description of long-term career goals.
 Additionally, three letters of recommendation, including one from the research mentor that comments primarily about the candidate’s potential for a career as an independent basic scientist are required to complete the application.
 Letters in the ERAS application are acceptable if they fulfill the above criteria.